MreowMix/oxyGEN_ultrasonic_microBit/README.md

 # oxyGEN_ultrasonic_microBit
 Repository for microbit ultrasonic sensor project.

-This project is intended for use by oxyGEN NJ which programs a microbit robit to be able to detect obstacles when simulating an autonomous vehicle.
+This project is intended for use by oxyGEN NJ which programs a microbit robot to be able to detect obstacles when simulating an autonomous vehicle.